wp-plugins/very-simple-signup-form/readme.txt

 It only contains Name, Email and Phone.
 And a simple captcha sum.

 Use shortcode [signup] to display form on page or use the widget to display form in sidebar.

+This plugin has no settingspage: new signups will be send to you by mail only.

 Dutch, German, French and Spanish translation included.